pythonsherpa/python-training/README.md

 # Python Project

-The `readme.md` is a the landing page of a project.
+The `readme.md` is the landing page of a project.

 Enjoy the course!